 If that sounded obvious, then this may, too.
 There are more people looking to adopt infants and fewer people making adoption plans.
 In January 2017, a large adoption agency, Independent Adoption Center, filed for bankruptcy.
 Their press release made this same claim:

 So is it more difficult to adopt today?
 In some ways, obviously, yes.
-At the same time, however, there are many more ways today to get yourself in front of potential birth parents.
+At the same time, however, there are many more ways today to get yourself in front of potential birth parents than was the case even a few years ago.

 When my wife and I adopted, we were one of 70 families in a 3-ring binder.
 Potential birth parents who physically visited our agency, browsed through the binder and selected adopting parents.
 YouTube and social media were in their infancy.

-As just one example of how things have changed, My Adoption Advisor has developed well over 100 websites for adopting parents and then run online advertising campaigns to bring potential birth parents to those sites.
-When a potential birth parent speaks into her phone and asks Google, “How do I give my baby up for adoption,” an ad displays that when clicked, brings the searcher to the corresponding website.
+As just one example of how things have changed, My Adoption Advisor has developed more than 200 websites for adopting parents and 150 online advertising campaigns to bring potential birth parents to some of those sites.
+When a potential birth parent speaks into her phone and asks Google, “How do I give my baby up for adoption,” an ad displays that when clicked, brings the searcher to the advertiser’s website.
 This is how many adopting parents connect with potential birth parents and begin to explore the possibilities with them.
 It’s really incredible!

 There may be fewer people making adoption plans, but in many ways it is MUCH easier to help them find you today than it was when we were one of 70 families in a binder sitting on a shelf in a building in St. Paul, MN.
 Take advantage of the change!